Busayor123/Host-static-webSite-on-Ec2/README.md

 rm -rf main.zip
 systemctl enable httpd
 systemctl start httpd
-Replace "YourUsername" and "YourRepo" with your GitHub username and repository name, respectively.

 ##Accessing the Website
 Once the EC2 instance is running and the web server is started, access your static website by navigating to the public IP of your EC2 instance in a web browser.